tanghyd/capstone/README.md

 sentence_labeller.ipynb
 ```

 Here we take the above `extract_triggers_grouped.csv` file and load it into the `sentence_labeller` notebook to label our sentences for each group member.
 Labellers can custom specify the range of the particular text chunk to include necessary context.

 ####  Build Event Data for Vectorisation

+`build_event_data.ipynb` combines all the labelled event data from multiple labellers into a unified set of labelled events.

+We additionally implement logic to create a 'commodities' dataframe - this is a one-hot encoding of the presence of any targeted commodity from the GeoView Reports (by ANUMBER).
+This data-frame prepared to be used in the dashboard to subset our data based on a user-specified input of what target commodity they would like to see.

+This file does not return text - it only stores the sentence index for each JSON file for efficiency - the text is extracted in the tokenisation pipeline.

+Uses the function:

 ```
 python build_event_data.py --confidence high medium low --users daniel charlie --new_events